-An abutment is a substructure unit located at the end of a bridge that is designed to retain the fill supporting the roadway and support the bridge superstructure.
+An abutment is a substructure unit located at the end of a bridge that is designed to retain the fill supporting the roadway, and support the bridge superstructure.
 Bridges that terminate in mid-span or at a pier that is not at grade do not have an abutment substructure unit and do not have abutment elements.
 These cases will use other appropriate structural elements to evaluate condition.

 All abutments shall be evaluated for the capacity to transfer design loads to a foundation thru structural elements.
-The roadway embankment with non-monolithic concrete wingwalls, timber planking, or other abutment retaining systems are included in the evaluation of the WSDOT Abutment Fill element 200 (EA) where the evaluation is limited to no more than 25 feet from the abutment.
-Timber Abutment element 216 (LF) is equivalent to element 200.
+The roadway embankment with non-monolithic concrete wingwalls, timber planking, or other abutment retaining systems are included in the evaluation of the WSDOT Abutment Fill element

+200 (EA) where the evaluation is limited to no more than 25 feet from the abutment.
+Timber Abutment element 216 (LF) and Cantilever Abutment element 219 (EA) are elements equivalent to element 200.